 - Waiver Application Instructions (PDF)

-- Waiver Safety Explanation Guidelines
+- Waiver Safety Explanation Guidance

-- Sample safety justifications for small unmanned aircraft system (UAS) or drone waivers (PDF)
+- Sample safety justifications for small unmanned aircraft system (UAS) or drone waivers

-- "Where's My Waiver?" – a webinar about the waiver process
+- Where's My Waiver? – a webinar about the waiver process

-- "Just the Facts" – a webinar about how to fill out the waiver application form
+- Just the Facts – a webinar about how to fill out the waiver application form

-- "Risky Business" – a webinar about how to do how to do risk assessments for successful waiver applications
+- Risky Business – a webinar about how to do how to do risk assessments for successful waiver applications

-Submit your application, including all supporting documents and attachments, through your FAA DroneZone account.
+- Submit your application, including all supporting documents and attachments, through your FAADroneZone account.
 Select the "Operational Waiver" option.

-Step 3: The Decision.
+Step 3: Decision